Grilled Pork and Peach Salad

 Fire up the grill!
 Try these other favorites from the grill:

-• Grilled Avocado Guacamole â€“ This guacamole recipe is made with grilled avocados and is smokey, creamy, and full of flavor.
-It is the ultimate dip for tortillas chips, topping for tacos, or spread on your favorite burger.
+• Grilled Avocado Guacamole – This guacamole recipe uses grilled avocados, making it smoky, creamy, and full of flavor.
+It is the ultimate dip for tortilla chips, a topping for tacos, or a spread on your favorite burger.

-• Jamaican Jerk Spiced Chicken Wings â€“ These wings scream flavor.
-First coated with 15 herbs and spices for a spicy punch and then cooked on a wood fire grill for the perfect layer of smokiness.
+• Jamaican Jerk Spiced Chicken Wings – These wings scream flavor.
+They are first coated with 15 herbs and spices for a spicy punch, then cooked on a wood-fired grill for the perfect layer of smokiness.

 grilled pork and peach salad on a white plate with tan napkin ready to be served